ICE Conducts Largest State Immigration Operation In U.S. History, Leaves Hundreds Of Children Homeless

 — United We Dream (@UNITEDWEDREAM) August 7, 2019

-Thanks to good samaritans and community leaders, it appears the children will have food and shelter, at least for the time being.
+Thanks to good Samaritans and community leaders, it appears the children will have food and shelter, at least for the time being.

 “We’re going to have bedding available for them and we’re going to have food available for them just to get them through the night,” said Clear Creek Boot Camp owner Jordan Barnes, a resident of one of the towns hit by the raids.
 “And if they need transportation to school tomorrow we’ll also take care of that.”

-Using false pretenses to make an arrest, also known as a ruse, is legal in the U.S. Ruses have been part of ICE’s operational guidelines for at least 14 years, as was revealed by leaked internal memos from the department during George W. Bush’s administration.
+Using false pretenses to make an arrest, also known as a ruse, is legal in the U.S. Ruses have been part of ICE’s operational guidelines for at least 14 years, as was revealed by leaked internal memos from the department during President George W. Bush’s administration.

-ICE is also planning to expand its expedited removal deportation program, as directed by an executive order issued by the Trump administration.
+ICE is also planning to expand its expedited removal deportation program, as directed by an executive order issued by President Donald Trump.
 Under this new program, immigrants can be fast-tracked out of the country without any of the due-process protections afforded to most others.
-Previously, there were differences in how an immigrant was handled, depending on how they crossed the border and where they were arrested.
-This new policy gets rid of those stipulations, and also increases the time limit for deportation without an immigration hearing from 14 days to two years.
+Previously, there were differences in how an immigrant was handled, based on how they crossed the border and where they were arrested.
+This new policy eliminates those stipulations, and also increases the time limit for deportation without an immigration hearing from 14 days to two years.